You dropped your phone in the swimming pool. Now what?

 - Dry the device carefully.
 After that, take a dry cloth or some absorbent paper to dry the device completely.
 Hold it with the screen facing up to drain all the water that could stay inside.
 Try not to shake it.

 - Be patient.
 Have a lot of patience.
 That’s the keyword here.
 Keep the phone open for a long time, at least 24 hours.
-Some technicians recommend to put it into a pot and fill with raw rice (or gel silica, if you have it with you) to absorb dampness.
+Some technicians recommend to put it into a pot and fill with raw rice or gel silica, cat litter, couscous, instant oatmeal, classic oatmeal, or instant rice to absorb dampness.

 - After 24 hours, remove all the rice (or the small pieces of gel silica) and have patience again.
 Leave it open and exposed to air.
 Do not use hair dryers.
 Do not put the phone directly in the sun, because you can do more harm than good (harm to the screen, battery, or even the plastic parts.)